 Today’s websites are far different than those created five years ago.
 Both computer technology and user habits have changed.
 Google updates its algorithm almost daily.
 The rules of internet marketing have evolved to cover multiple channels.
 Consider voice search, mobile devices, and local listings.
 The advent of all of these ‘innovations’ could mean that your site is now obsolete.
 So, how do you know if it is time to update your website?

-Antiquated websites just won’t cut it with these younger consumers and like it or not they are the ones making the purchases.
+Antiquated websites just won’t cut it with these younger consumers and, like it or not, they are the ones making the purchases.
 Gen Z has already contributed $44 billion to the US economy.
 These are kids barely old enough to vote.
-To market to this generation, you MUST keep abreast of technology.
+To market to this generation, you MUST keep up with the times.